 “Come Over” Command

 You thought only dogs can do this?
 You’re absolutely wrong.
-Cats can also respond to vocal cues and make their way to you!
+Some cat breeds are very good at responding to vocal cues and make their way to you!

 Before you open a bag of treats, make a distinct noise like calling your cat’s name or clicking your tongue.
 By doing that, your pet will know how to associate the noise with something positive like food.
 So whenever he hears you do that, he’ll run your way.